eerohele/gae-clj/README.md

 There are other ways of specifying the project ID.
 See the [gcloud CLI docs][gcloud command-line tool].

-1. Create new Google Cloud Platform project:
+1. Create a new Google Cloud Platform project:

     ```bash
     $ gcloud projects create foo-bar-123456
     ```

-1. Create new App Engine app:
+1. Create a new App Engine app:

     ```bash
     $ gcloud app create --project=foo-bar-123456